 All The Times Things Fell Through And I Never Told Anyone

-I’ve had some amazing experiences and projects that have taken me to some grand parts of the world.
+I’ve had some amazing experiences and projects that have taken me to some grand and odd corners of the world.
 Quite a few things happened by luck, like my private audience with the Dalai lama, or having my first travel video go viral.
-Sometimes, unexpectedly cool projects come my way like traveling with Destination BC for a spectacular week in British Columbia and getting paid to shoot a video about my experience.
+Sometimes, unexpectedly cool projects come my way like traveling with the British Columbia Tourism Board for a spectacular week in British Columbia and getting paid to shoot a video about my experience.
 Or when I’m asked to fly to Norway to shoot an adventure video that involved climbing, arctic paddle boarding and just hanging out in the Lofoten Islands.
 It’s easy to make it sound like it’s one dream trip after another that fell into my lap starting with the viral video.
 It’s not.
 I spend hours looking for opportunities, applying to things, networking and many times I hear nothing back or things just don’t go the way I hope.
 I think it’s important to talk about these instances, because it shines a light on how many times things didn’t go right for the number of times they did.
 And it shows some of the mistakes and lessons I learned along the way.

 Leading A Photography Class Trip In China